haosulab/ManiSkill/docs/source/user_guide/demos/index.md

 ## Visualize Voxel Data

 You can run the following to visualize the voxelized data.
-It will give you the following voxelized scene under the default sensor settings.
+It will give you the following voxelized scene under the default sensor settings with only 1 camera at the front of the scene.

 ```bash
 python -m mani_skill.examples.demo_vis_voxel -e "PushCube-v1"